 Child Dental Benefits Schedule

 The Commonwealth provides assistance for 2-17 year olds through the Child Dental Benefits Schedule.
-On 23 April 2016, the Australian Government announced its intention to close this program from 1 July 2016.
+On 31 August 2016, the Australian Government introduced legislation to close this program from 1 January 2017.
 Details about this program and its intended closure can be found on the Child Dental Benefits Schedule page.

 National Partnership Agreement on Adult Public Dental Services

-The NPA on Adult Public Dental Services will provide the states and territories $155 million during 2015-16 for additional services to around 178,000 adult public dental patients.
+The NPA on Adult Public Dental Services provided the states and territories $155 million during 2015-16 for additional services to around 178,000 adult public dental patients.